pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_hotkeys.rst

  (from python) to determine which python plugin created a hotkey, but non-python plugins will always see all python hot keys as originating with the XPPython3 plugin.

-.. py:function:: setHotKeyCombination(hotKeyID, vKey, flags)
+.. py:function:: setHotKeyCombination(hotKeyID, vKey, flags) -> None

  :param XPLMHotKeyID hotKeyID: hot key to change
  :param int vKey: